Skip To Main Content

 Community Service for 9th–12th Graders

-- In order for the Stockbridge Valley High School office to keep track of individual students community service projects, it is the students responsibility to turn in a Community Service Form completely filled out.
-Student can pick them up in the High School Office or click here for the Community Service Form
+In order for the Stockbridge Valley High School Office to keep track of individual student community service projects, it is the student’s responsibility to turn in a Community Service Form completely filled out.
+Students can pick them up in the High School Office or click here for the Community Service Form.

-Below you will find a list of local community members and contact information for volunteer/community service projects.
+Below is a list of local community members and contact information for volunteer/community service projects:

 American Legion Post 54